Click To Read More

 Overview

-Make no mistake this is a historic site that’s well worth seeing, not only for the entrance towers which are some of the oldest of their type in Scotland, but also for the enormous gardens that house what is officially the longest herbaceous border in the world.
+This is a historic site that’s definitely worth seeing, not only for the enormous entrance towers, which are some of the oldest of their type in Scotland, but also for the enormous gardens that house the world’s longest herbaceous border.

 Dirleton Castle